Ridge Racer V: Music

 Kohta Takahashi served as the sound director and lead composer of Ridge Racer V, who was previously involved as one of the composers of R4: Ridge Racer Type 4.
 To create an "exciting new experience", he brought in Japanese electronic music duo Boom Boom Satellites, Takeshi Ueda of The Mad Capsule Markets, and German DJ Mijk van Dijk, along with Namco composers Nobuyoshi Sano ("sanodg"), Yuu Miyake ("U") and Yoshinori Kawamoto ("Kisaburo"), to contribute music to the game.
 This resulted in the game having a diverse soundtrack, including genres such as trance, death metal and breakbeat.
 Boom Boom Satellites's "Fogbound" is the intro music, while "On the Painted Desert" plays during the ending.

 Takahashi connected with external artists via Toru Nagamine of Sony Music.
 Van Dijk felt honored to work on the game, as was already a fan of the Ridge Racer series, as well as the first game's ability to swap the music by replacing the CD in the PlayStation, where he raced to his own music tracks.
 To ensure that his music fit with the game, he played R4: Ridge Racer Type 4 while composing the tracks in his studio.

 The official CD soundtrack of the game was released by Sony Music Entertainment Japan in March 2000 in Japan, and was also released in Europe by Epic Records.
-It includes all the in-game BGM tracks with the exception of Ueda's "DRFTDVL".
-The Japanese release also lacks the opening theme "Fogbound", instead containing Van Dijk's "Burnout" which in turn does not appear on the European release by Epic.